Somersault (film): Reception

 Somersault grossed $2,158,574 at the box office in Australia and was well received by critics.
 On review aggregator Rotten Tomatoes, the film has an approval rating of 84% based on 69 reviews, with an average rating of 6.9/10.
 The website's critics consensus reads, "A poignant coming-of-age tale marked by a breakout lead performance from Abbie Cornish and a successful directorial debut from Cate Shortland."
 On Metacritic, the film has a weighted average score of 73, based on 21 critics, indicating "generally favorable reviews".

 Margaret Pomeranz and David Stratton of At the Movies both praised the film, giving it 4 stars.
 In her review, Pomeranz wrote "There's no doubting Cate Shortland's talent.
 Her vision for this film is delicate and wrenching, tentatively optimistic.
-I have images from the film that haunt me still, Heidi’s hands – that ultimate connecting point of us all, her vulnerable body wrapped up against the cold in her pale blue parka, the landscape of that world at the bottom of the mountains".
+I have images from the film that haunt me still, Heidi's hands – that ultimate connecting point of us all, her vulnerable body wrapped up against the cold in her pale blue parka, the landscape of that world at the bottom of the mountains".
 She gave additional praise to the performances of the cast.

 Fenella Kernebone for SBS noted "Somersault is a real labour of love for Cate Shortland and every element in the film is carefully considered."
 Kernebone awarded the film four stars out of five.
-Somersault premiered at the 2004 Cannes Film Festival, where it was screened apart of the Un Certain Regard and was the only Australian feature film at the festival that year.
+Somersault premiered at the 2004 Cannes Film Festival, where it was screened as part of the Un Certain Regard and was the only Australian feature film at the festival that year.